Home > Other Voluntary Work > Working With the Elderly

 Visits And Activity Volunteering

 Age can bring its own problems, including reduced mobility owing to ill health or frailty – this means that older people easily become isolated and trapped in their own homes, so volunteers visit them to ensure that they stay in touch with the rest of the community.
 Over time, previously home-bound elderly people may become able to make trips to clubs or events specially organised for older people, but at first it can simply be enough for them to receive a visit and some communication from the outside world.
-Volunteers going to somebody’s home will need to pass CRB checks and will probably be given training on how to manage ‘outreach activities’ – these can be as simple as playing draughts or helping clean out a cupboard through to helping an older person fill in forms or write letters.
+Volunteers going to somebody’s home will need to pass DBS (formerly the CRB) checks and will probably be given training on how to manage ‘outreach activities’ – these can be as simple as playing draughts or helping clean out a cupboard through to helping an older person fill in forms or write letters.

 It’s important to remember that the elderly are vulnerable too and that it’s vital to be sensitive to their feelings and fears.